cpichard/USD/docs/ref_performance_metrics.rst

 .. note::

+    Linux and Windows machine configurations changed as of 25.08; historical numbers have been rerun for consistency.

     A small increase or decrease in performance metrics over different releases may not necessarily indicate an overall performance improvement or regression in USD.
 Best-case minimum measurements are taken over multiple